aweymo/cs_land_4/index.md

     alt_text: ''
   headline: "<strong>Acknowledgements</strong>"
   slug: Acknowledgements
-  content: I would like to thank Anna Trammell, Spencer Bowman and Ilona Perry at
+  content: <br>I would like to thank Anna Trammell, Spencer Bowman and Ilona Perry
-    the Northwest Room for being incredibly generous with their time and effort in supporting this project.
+    at the Northwest Room for being incredibly generous with their time and effort in supporting this project.
 I would also like to thank Kate Thornhill at the University of Oregon for advice on shaping and hosting this work.<br><br>I have a huge debt of gratitude to Olivia Winkle and Devin Becker at the University of Idaho for helping guide me through the process of working with CollectionBuilder (and creating